ashleychampagne/Web-Scraping-Toolkit/Twitter-with-Twint-Workflow.md

 ~~~
 twint -u elonmusk -s "spacex" -o "tweets.csv" --csv
 ~~~

+Be wary that these files save to your user folder and so will usually require a search to find!

 ### Separating each tweet into a text file:
 If you want to split each tweet into its own text file, follow the instructions above to save the tweets into a .txt file.
 Then, begin on step 3 of [this workflow](https://github.com/ashleychampagne/Web-Scraping-Toolkit/blob/master/Spreadsheet-Splitting-Workflow.md).